 - Sporting accidents – most cruise liners offer a full range of sporting activities, including swimming, tennis, badminton, volleyball, etc. This means that there is a risk that passengers may be injured while playing these sports.

 - Food-related illnesses – many cruise lines operate a buffet breakfast or lunch.
-This means that food might be left out too long, leading to a food-related illness.
+This means that food might be left out too long, leading to a food-related illness, such as food poisoning.

 - Faulty equipment and fittings – such as receiving an electric shock from a faulty light fitting in your cabin or being injured by a piece of ships equipment that has not been secured during high seas.